sarnold/chromebooks/README.md

 4. Confirm switching to developer mode by pressing enter, and the laptop will reboot and reset the system.
 This takes about 10-15 minutes.

-Note: After enabling developer mode, you will need to press Ctrl-D each
+Note: After enabling developer mode, you will need to press Ctrl-U to boot
-      time you boot, or wait 30 seconds to continue booting ChromeOS.
+      from external USB/SDcard --or-- Ctrl-D to boot the normal ChromeOS each time you boot, or wait 30 seconds to continue booting ChromeOS.

 ## Enable booting from external storage
 1. After booting into developer mode, at the login screen hold Ctrl and Alt